Where to find front-facing Montessori bookshelves?

 This is true even for us adults.
 When we visit a bookshop, we naturally gravitate towards the beautiful display or maybe search for a particular title on the bookshelves.

-Are you looking for Montessori activities for your child, but you don't have time to make three part cards and search for printables?
+Are you looking for Montessori activities for your child, but you don't have time to make three-part cards and search for printables?

+Are you unsure what activities are appropriate?
 How best to present them to your child?

-The Montessori Family Box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.
+The Montessori Family box is a monthly subscription box for children aged 3 to 6, delivering Montessori activities directly to your door.

 No more searching, printing and laminating!

-What to look for when choosing a children's bookshelf:
+LEARN MOREWhat to look for when choosing a children's bookshelf:

-- its a front-facing bookshelf - this allows your child to see the selection of books more easily
+- it's a front-facing bookshelf - this allows your child to see the selection of books more easily

 - it promotes independence: choose a bookshelf which enables your child to reach all the books